 As mentioned, a MERP is any Section 105 plan where the employer reimburses employees for out-of-pocket medical expenses.
 Within this "umbrella" term there are several different types of MERPs.
 Here are a few common ways employers use MERPs, and what they are commonly called.Stand-alone MERP

-A stand-alone MERP is offered by the employer as a way to reimburse employees for individual (personal) health insurance policies.
+A stand-alone MERP, or stand-alone HRA, is offered by the employer as a way to reimburse employees for individual (personal) health insurance policies.
 An employer offers the MERP instead of a group plan.
 This allows employers to offer great benefits without dealing with the sky-rocketing costs and constant headaches of insurance.

 Another way employers are using MERPs is paired with a group health plan, usually a high-deductible health plan.
 With this type of MERP, employers usually raise the deductible on the group plan and reimburse employees for the difference in the deductible.
 This effectively allows employers to self-insure a portion of their group insurance plan using pre-tax dollars which leads to big savings without any change in coverage.

-MERPs paired with a group plan are commonly called Integrated HRAs, Deductible HRAs, or GroupHRA.
+MERPs paired with a group plan are commonly called group coverage HRAs, Deductible HRAs, or GroupHRA.

 MERPs allow employers to only reimburse certain types of expenses.
 If an employer wants to offer a vision/dental plan without buying expensive insurance, they can offer a MERP to their employees that only reimburses for visions and/or dental expenses.